Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Stock Dove.

-Irregular migrant, occasional summer visitor.
+Irregular migrant, occasional summer visitor, becoming more common in recent years.
 Most records in early spring, typically March, though early records of four of 17 March 2024.
 Usually singles or pairs, highest tallies were a flock of 11 on 18 March 2023 and total of eight recorded in a single week between 14-21 March 2019.
-Very good numbers in 2023, regular records of singles and pairs through April and May.
+Very good numbers in 2023 and 2024, regular records of singles and pairs through April, May and June, several also throughout summer.

 Wood Pigeon.